Important Symbols & Phrases of Episode 6

-The Little Flower: “Flower in the Crannied Wall” (90:16-19) recalls Bloom’s pseudonym, Henry Flower.
+- The Little Flower: “Flower in the Crannied Wall” (90:16-19) recalls Bloom’s pseudonym, Henry Flower.
 One allusion is seldom enough for Joyce.
-Poldy’s mishandling of the poem’s title also results in a reference to Thérèse of Lisieux.
-Commonly referred to as The Little Flower this simple soul was driven to minister to the most despicable of society including a celebrated murderer.
-Ultimately she entered a cloistered community serving her God and mankind through silent prayer.
-She is honored for her humility and kindness.
-Many psychological studies have been conducted exploring her unique devotion.
+Poldy’s mishandling of the poem’s title now refers to Thérèse of Lisieux.
+Commonly referred to as The Little Flower, this simple soul ministered to society’s most despicable, including a celebrated murderer.
+Ultimately she entered a cloistered community serving her God and humanity through silent prayer.
+Catholics remember her for humility and kindness.
+Psychological studies explored her unique devotion.
 Her biographer Kathryn Harrison says of Thérèse’s spiritual emergence: “Grace, alchemy, masochism: through whatever lens we view her transport, Thérèse’s night of illumination presented both its power and its danger.
 It would guide her steps between the mortal and the divine, between living and dying, destruction and apotheosis.
 It would take her exactly where she intended to go.”
 You may think of Bloom’s secular but equally spiritual metamorphosis as something similar on another “night of illumination.”

-“…where Childs was murdered….Only circumstantial.”: Gifford and Seidman record that the case for fratricide was dismissed.
-It was based on little evidence.
-The accused had a key and there was no evidence of a break-in.
+- “…where Childs was murdered….Only circumstantial.”: Gifford and Seidman record that the case for fratricide as dismissed for lack of evidence.
+The accused had a key, and there was no evidence of a break-in.
 There is another connection you might make here.
 Bloom has a key but is without it today.
 In the small hours of the morning, he will enter his own home without a key and leave no sign of a break-in.
-While he is not accused of murder on this June 16th, he is accused of a catalog of other crimes but is innocent of all but peccadillos.
+While he avoids a charge of murder on this June 16th, he is accused of a catalog of other crimes but is innocent of all but peccadillos.

-Mervyn Browne: As a character in “The Dead,” Browne is generally thought to be the personification of the Reaper Grim.
+- Mervyn Browne: As a character in “The Dead,” Browne is generally thought to be the personification of the Reaper Grim.
 Alternately, Death is “the man in the macintosh” who also shows his lanky frame at the graveyard.